Paddle Billing

 Lets the customer know that their subscription is scheduled to be paused and when the pause is effective from.
 Includes a list of items on the subscription, along with totals and billing periods.

 Screenshot showing a pause email.
 It includes a list of items, total, and the billing period.
-There is a paragraph that says: 'you have access to your subscription until the end of your billing cycle', followed by a date.
-There is a blue button that says 'Restart subscription'.
+It shows a paragraph that says: 'you have access to your subscription until the end of your billing cycle', followed by a date.
+It also shows a blue button that says 'Restart subscription'.

 Subscription paused